kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Instagram currently has over 1 billion users, and even without Facebook, it would belong among top social media companies.

-**Estimated share of Instagram on total Facebook's advertising revenue was 29% at the end of 2020.
+**The estimated share of Instagram on total Facebook's advertising revenue was 29% at the end of 2020.
 Around 16% of total Facebook revenue is generated through Instagram Feed and  11% through Instagram Stories.**

 **Even in the volatile pandemic year 2020, revenue related to stories grew faster than revenue from classic feeds and increased share from 10% of advertising revenue to 11%.**